WE ARE THE SAINTS | Darrin Henry

 What Is the Population of St Helena Island?

-Our population is just over 4,200, and for those of us born on the island we are referred to as, ‘Saints.’
-Now you know why we chose our blog name.
+The population of St Helena is just over 4,200, and for those of us born on the island we are referred to as, ‘Saints.’
+Now you see how we chose our blog name.

 How Do I Travel To St Helena Island?